Tulip-Dev/tulip/doc/developer/doc_guides.rst

 Doxygen
 =======

 *Doxygen* is a documentation system for several languages like C++.
 It can generate an on-line documentation browser (in HTML), a set of manpages, an off-line reference manual (in LaTeX) and/or others from the set of documented source files of your project.
-This kind of documentation is a necessary tool for developers to find informations about the code.
+This kind of documentation is a necessary tool for developers to find information about the code.
 It is not a way to explain how it is implemented but which possibilities you have.
 Doxygen is available for the most common OS and distributions like Windows, MacOs, Debian, Gentoo...

 .. _doc_doxygen_install: